OpsiMate/documentation/opsimate-docs/docs/providers-services/providers/server-provider.md

 ### Docker Containers

-**Automatic Discovery**: OpsiMate automatically detects and monitors all Docker containers running on the server.
+**Automatic Discovery**: OpsiMate automatically detects all Docker containers running on the server, and you can add them directly from the my providers page.

-**Monitoring Capabilities**:
-- Container status and lifecycle events
-- Resource utilization (CPU, memory, network, storage)
-- Container logs and application events

 ### Systemd Services

 **Manual Configuration**: Systemd services require manual specification during the service addition process.

-**Monitoring Capabilities**:
-- Service status monitoring (active, inactive, failed, disabled)
-- Resource consumption tracking
-- Service logs and journal entries